koreader/koreader/.github/ISSUE_TEMPLATE/bug_report.md

 If your issue doesn't directly concern a Lua crash, we'll quite likely need you to reproduce the issue with *verbose* debug logging enabled before providing the logs to us.
 To do so, go to `Top menu - Hamburger menu - Help - Report a bug` and tap `Enable verbose logging`.
 Restart as requested, then repeat the steps for your issue.

-Alternatively, from the file manager, go to [Tools] → More tools → Developer options, and tick both `Enable debug logging` and `Enable verbose debug logging`.
-You'll need to restart KOReader after toggling these on as well.

 If you instead opt to inline it, please do so behind a spoiler tag:
 <details>
   <summary>crash.log</summary>